 The remedial actions required by the RCRA final remedy implementation plan have been completed or are part of routine operations, maintenance and monitoring.
 Landfill post closure care includes systems to treat surface water, leachate or groundwater, landfill cover or cap maintenance, monitoring and reporting.
 Additionally, upgrades to the Local landfill cover are being developed.
 In December 2023, we entered into a voluntary Administrative Order on Consent with EPA under RCRA 3012(a) requiring monitoring, testing, analysis and reporting to complete a more comprehensive environmental assessment and site conceptual model of compounds found in soil and water at and around our manufacturing facility.
 This agreement is not based on any allegations of non-compliance and it builds on the significant research Chemours and its predecessor have already done to advance knowledge of older legacy compounds around the site.
-Accruals related to these remedial actions were \$22 million and \$17 million as of December 31, 2023 and 2022, respectively.
+Accruals related to these remedial actions were \$25 million and \$22 million as of December 31, 2024 and 2023, respectively.

 Chemours Washington Works discharges, through outfalls at the site, wastewater and stormwater pursuant to a NPDES permit issued by the WV DEP.
 In connection with actions being taken by us to comply with certain NPDES effluent limits, including for PFOA and hexafluoropropylene oxide dimer acid, we submitted a permit modification to WV DEP relating to groundwater abatement for certain process water used at the facility, a temperature reduction project and realigning discharge flows to certain outfalls.
 In July 2021, EPA provided a specific objection to the draft modification based on Clean Water Act ("CWA") regulations and requirements.
-In August 2021, WV DEP issued a NPDES permit modification to provide for the start-up of an abatement unit at the facility and to extend compliance dates for certain limits to December 2021 due to delays from the COVID-19 pandemic.
+In August 2021, WV DEP issued a National Pollutant Discharge Elimination System ("NPDES") permits modification to provide for the start-up of an abatement unit at the facility and to extend compliance dates for certain limits to December 2021 due to delays from the COVID-19 pandemic.
 In September 2021, WV DEP issued a further NPDES modification, including for the operation of an abatement unit from the site's Ranney Well, and the site is taking additional actions to reduce PFAS discharges associated with wet weather flows and continuing to assess future stormwater discharges and permitting.
-In April 2023, we agreed to an Administrative Order on Consent with EPA that includes additional sampling as well as a compliance analysis and implementation of actions to address PFOA and hexafluoropropylene oxide dimer acid ("HFPO Dimer Acid") discharge exceedances that occurred following the outfall limits for these compounds that came into effect in January 2022.
-In August, 2023 we submitted an Alternatives Analysis and Implementation Plan consistent with the Administrative Order on Consent which is under EPA review.
-We expect to make future capital and other operating related expenditures at Washington Works in connection with this Consent Order.
+In April 2023, we agreed to an Administrative Order on Consent ("AOC") with EPA that includes additional sampling as well as a compliance analysis and implementation of actions to address PFOA and hexafluoropropylene oxide dimer acid ("HFPO Dimer Acid") discharge exceedances that occurred following the outfall limits for these compounds that came into effect in January 2022.
+In August, 2023 we submitted an Alternatives Analysis and Implementation Plan ("AA&IP") consistent with the Administrative Order on Consent.
+In December 2024, EPA issued comments on the AA&IP, accepting certain provisions and rejecting other provisions of the plan.
+In December 2024, we submitted a revised NPDES permit application which includes abatement and other practices to substantially address the discharge exceedances subject to the AOC.
+We expect to make future capital and other operating related expenditures at Washington Works in connection with the AOC and permit application.
+Additionally, effective September 1, 2024, a separate NDPES permit allows discharge of treated wastewater and non-contact cooling water from a new perfluoroalkoxy (PFA) processing line with an expiration date of July 2025 and allowing or a one-year renewal.
+In December 2024, the West Virginia Rivers Coalition filed a complaint under the Clean Water Act in West Virginia federal court alleging past and ongoing exceedances of certain effluent discharge limits, including those for PFOA and HFPO-DA, under the NPDES permit held by the Chemours Washington Works facility.